ARMmbed/mbed-os-5-docs/docs/refs/api/tasks/rtos.md

 ##### Default Timeouts

-The mbed RTOS API has made the choice of defaulting to `0` timeout (no wait) for the producer methods, and `osWaitForever` (infinite wait) for the consumer methods.
+The Mbed RTOS API has made the choice of defaulting to `0` timeout (no wait) for the producer methods, and `osWaitForever` (infinite wait) for the consumer methods.

 A typical scenario for a producer could be a peripheral triggering an interrupt to notify an event; in the corresponding interrupt service routine you cannot wait (this would deadlock the entire system).
 On the other side, the consumer could be a background thread waiting for events; in this case the desired default behaviour is not using CPU cycles until this event is produced, hence the `osWaitForever`.